This site uses affiliate links and I may earn a commission at no extra cost to you.

-This vegan chocolate pie is light, creamy, and silky, with just 4 ingredients (including a pre-made crust), no baking, fuss-free, low-effort prep!
+This vegan chocolate pie is light, creamy, and silky.
+With just 4 ingredients (including a pre-made crust), it’s a no-bake, fuss-free, low-effort dessert!
 Perfect for Thanksgiving, dinner parties, gatherings, and even busy mid-week dessert!

-You may have noticed that we shared a simple silken vegan chocolate peppermint pie recipe over the holidays.
-Well, that recipe was actually inspired by this super simple, rich, and creamy vegan chocolate pie (also called vegan chocolate cream pie/vegan chocolate silk pie) from the Plant-Based on a Budget cookbook.
-Made with just three ingredients plus a pre-made vegan pie crust and just minutes of hands-on prep, this vegan chocolate cream pie is the ultimate no-fuss dessert ready to impress at dinner parties, events, or for busy mid-week desserts!
+This super simple, rich, and creamy vegan chocolate pie (also called vegan chocolate cream pie/vegan chocolate silk pie) is from the Plant-Based on a Budget cookbook.
+Make it with just three ingredients, plus a pre-made vegan pie crust.
+Additionally, it takes just minutes of hands-on prep!
+This vegan chocolate cream pie makes the ultimate no-fuss dessert ready to impress at dinner parties, holidays, or for busy mid-week desserts!

 The Vegan Chocolate Cream Pie Ingredients

-All you require for this vegan chocolate pie is just 3 ingredients and the crust (which can you can buy or make with just 2-3 additional ingredients)!
+All you need for this vegan chocolate pie is just 3 ingredients and the crust (which can you can buy or make with just 2-3 additional ingredients)!

 - Salt: Just a pinch of salt will enhance the dairy-free chocolatey flavor in the vegan chocolate silk pie.

 - Extracts: The easiest way to add extra flavor to this silken tofu chocolate pie is with flavor extracts.
-Orange, coconut, coffee, and peppermint are our favorites.
+Orange, coconut, coffee, and peppermint are my favorites.

 - Cocoa powder: Add a tablespoon of cocoa powder/cacao powder to the melted vegan chocolate for an even richer dairy-free chocolate flavor.